5nizza/homepage/pubs/index.md

   &#8226;[tool](https://extgit.iaik.tugraz.at/scos/soft-error-analysis/)
   &#8226;[bibtex](bibtex/open_sea.bib)\\
   Note: the paper was rejected from FMCAD'17 (it is not very well written, I must admit), and we did not have energy to re-submit it.
-Patrick Klampfl defended his MS thesis on it.
+  Patrick Klampfl defended his [MS thesis](https://extgit.iaik.tugraz.at/scos/soft-error-analysis/blob/master/doc/thesis/2016-12-13_SEA.pdf) on this topic.

 - __CTL* Synthesis via LTL Synthesis__\\
   SYNT'17, with Roderick Bloem and Sven Schewe\\